garethrees/garethrees.github.com/_drafts/2017-03-17-book-notes-the-design-of-everyday-things.md

 - Arbitrary actions (poor _affordances_)
 - No visible outcome of the operation (_feedback_)

-**Visibility:** indicates the mapping between intended actions and actual operations.
-Lack of visibility makes many computer-controlled devices difficult to operate.
-Excess of visibility can also make devices intimidating.

 ### Affordances

-_Affordances_ refers to the perceived and actual properties of how the thing could possibly used (e.g. a chair "affords" sitting).
+<dfn id="def-affordances">Affordances</dfn> are the perceived and actual properties of how the thing could possibly used (e.g. a chair "affords" sitting).

 The user knows what to do just by looking – no picture, label, or instruction is required.

 When simple things need pictures, labels, or instructions, the design has failed. – _what is "simple" though?_

-**Causality:** cause/effect - Something that happens right after an action appears to be caused by that action.
+<dfn id="def-causality">Causality</dfn>: cause/effect - Something that happens right after an action appears to be caused by that action.

 ### Conceptual Models

-You form a conceptual model of a device and mentally simulate its operation.
-You can do the simulation because the parts are visible and the implications clear.
+<dfn id="def-conceptual-model">Conceptual model</dfn>: a mental simulation of how to operate a device, based on your _perception_ of how it should be operated.

-Other clues come from affordances, constraints and mappings.
+Clues come from affordances, constraints and mappings.

-**Scissors example:**

-- **Affordance:** finger holes
-- **Constraint:** size of holes
-- **Mapping:** fingers go in holes and operate the blades

 All together form a conceptual model.

+Scissors example:

+- Affordance: fingers go in finger holes
+- Constraint: size of holes is similar to size of fingers
+- Mapping: fingers go in holes and operate the blades

 **The fundamental principles of designing for people:** good conceptual model + make things visible.

 A good conceptual model allows us to predict the effects of our actions.

-Without, we can't fully appreciate why, what effects to expect, or what to do if things go wrong.
+Without, we can't fully appreciate why a thing works, what effects to expect, or what to do if things go wrong.

 For everyday things, conceptual models don't need to be very complex.
 No need to understand the underlying physics or chemistry – just the relationship between controls and the outcomes.

-- **Design Model:** The designer's conceptual model.
+- <dfn id="def-design-model">Design Model</dfn>: The designer's conceptual model.
-- **User's Model:** Mental model developed through interaction with the system.
+- <dfn id="def-users-model">User's Model:</dfn> Mental model developed through interaction with the system.
-- **System Image:** Physical structure of the object (including documentation, instructions and labels).
+- <dfn id="def-system-image">System Image:</dfn> Physical structure of the object (including documentation, instructions and labels).
 The visible part of a device.

 All communication takes place through the _system image_.

 Designers might try to simplify the conceptual model with the intention of making the item easier to understand, but with the wrong conceptual model, it can be impossible to operate the item correctly (fridge/freezer example).

-**Mental Model:** The models people have of themsleves, others, the environment, and the things with which they interact.
+<dfn id="def-mental-model">Mental Model</dfn>: The models people have of themsleves, others, the environment, and the things with which they interact.
 People form mental models through _experience_, _training_ and _instruction_.
 The mental model of a device is formed largely by _interpreting_ the perceived actions and its visible structure.

 When the system image is incoherent or inappropriate the user cannot easily use the device.

 ### Make Things Visible

+<dfn id="def-visibility">Visibility</dfn>: The mapping between intended actions and actual operations.
+Lack of visibility makes many computer-controlled devices difficult to operate.
+Excess of visibility can also make devices intimidating.

 Car vs Phone example.